LittleForest-Ming/CapraPose-RT-Core/CapraPose-RT-Core/README.md

 LatentPartAwareHierarchicalDecoder
 ```

 It also keeps the expected constructor arguments and forward return structure.
 However, it only projects features and returns zero-valued placeholder part/joint tokens.
-This is deliberate: the file marks where the latent part-aware hierarchical decoder belongs without publishing private experiment-specific details.

 ## Quick Smoke Test